 - Demonstrate congruence between their actions and their personal and community values.

 - Utilize self-assessment strategies and develop skills to become empowered self-advocates.

 As the university responds to Coronavirus (COVID - 19) to promote the safety of our community, the Office of the Dean of Students and Student Conduct will be working remotely primarily.
 Our commitment to serving our students and the greater university community continues.
 We will update this FAQ as our circumstances change.
 If you have additional questions after reading this page, please contact the Office of the Dean of Students and Student Conduct at firstname.lastname@example.org or call (334) 727-8421 and one of our staff members will do their best to assist you.

 IS THE OFFICE OPEN?

-Although staff may be working remotely, our work continues.
-Staff members are available as usual during normal business hours (8:00am - 4:30pm), but reachable only by phone or email.
+Staff members are available as usual during normal business hours (8:00am - 4:30pm).
+It is advisable to contact the office in advance of your visit by phone or email.